ethanpil/gravity-forms-image-in-html/readme.txt

 This prevents large images for breaking the forms.
 You can easily remove it from the insert, but it shouldn't break anything if you leave it.

 Fork away: https://github.com/ethanpil/gravity-forms-image-in-html

+This WordPress plugin is brought to you by [Los Angeles Web Design](https://www.angeleswebdesign.com "Los Angeles Web Design WordPress Experts")

 Future Plans:
 1. Add Support for Gravity Forms WYSIWYG - http://wordpress.org/plugins/gravity-forms-wysiwyg/